Discover more from The Better Letter

 Very broadly speaking, the index mindset favors average results over extreme ones, a bird-in-hand over two in the bush, relative over particular truth, function over form, quantity over quality, mandate over merit, efficiency over exploration, passivity over action, predictability over tails, determinism over freedom of choice, mistake avoidance over smart decisions, evolution over revolution, adaptation over reformation, safety over risk, diversification over concentration, preservation over creation, velocity over due diligence, optionality over decisiveness, the general over the specific, and growth over profit.

-This approach is often an appropriate default – as with investment in public markets, where it works very well – especially in relatively efficient and liquid markets.In other contexts, it is usually pedestrian and often dangerous.
+This approach is often an appropriate default – as with investment in public markets, where it works very well; even Benjamin Graham thought them a good idea – especially in relatively efficient and liquid markets.In other contexts, it is usually pedestrian and often dangerous.

 The index mindset is about risk mitigation rather than ambition.
 It is about management and administration rather than opportunity.
 It is about the efficient frontier rather than the bleeding edge.
 It is about scale and cost efficiency rather than uniqueness and quality.